 Following the General Election in November, a new programme for government was published early in 2025.
-I was pleased to see the asks within our General Election Manifesto being recognised in key areas within the programme and I look forward to The Wheel working closely with the Department of Rural & Community Development and its new ministers, Dara Calleary T.D. and Gerry Buttimer, T.D.
+I was pleased to see the asks within our General Election Manifesto being recognised in key areas within the programme and I look forward to The Wheel working closely with the Department of Rural & Community Development and its new ministers, Dara Calleary T.D. and Jerry Buttimer, T.D.

 I would also like to acknowledge the appointment of Madeleine Delaney to the role of CEO of the Charities Regulator and look forward to our continued close working relationship with Madeleine and her colleagues.
-In a year of continued public and media scrutiny, the role of good governance and effective board oversight in charities remains critical in maintaining public confidence has never been more important and we look forward to working collaboratively with the Regulator to help promote these principles and the work of the sector in meeting our society's challenges

-While meeting these challenges the sector continues to provide effective services across many areas such as health, disability services, housing, older persons to name but a few.
+In a year of continued public and media scrutiny, the role of good governance and effective board oversight in charities remains critical in maintaining public confidence has never been more important and we look forward to working collaboratively with the Regulator to help promote these principles and the work of the sector in meeting our society's challenges such as health, disability services, housing, older persons to name but a few.
 It is welcome to see the commitment in the Programme for Government on the area of disability and we welcome the recent WRC recommendations that are critical to many providers in recruiting and retaining staff.
-The Wheel will continue to facilitate these providers to ensure these recommendations are implemented in full on this occasion and in securing adequate overall resourcing to guarantee sustainability of all services provided by our sector in conjunction with and on behalf of the state.
+The Wheel will continue to facilitate these providers to ensure these recommendations are implemented in full on this occasion and in securing adequate overall resourcing to guarantee sustainability of all services provided by our sector in conjunction with and on behalf of the State.